 First, let's briefly explain how a 401(k) works.
 An employee chooses to set aside a percentage of each paycheck before taxes and invest it in an employer-approved investment portfolio.
 The IRS limits how much an individual can invest annually in a 401(k) before taxes.
-The 2010 cap is $16,500; workers over 50 can make additional payments of up to $5,500 [source: Cussen].
+The 2014 cap is $17,500; workers over 50 can make additional payments of up to $5,500 [source: IRS].
 Many employers offer to match a portion of employee contributions, usually 50 cents on the dollar up to six percent of the employee's salary [source: CNN Money].
 These before-tax investments continue to grow tax-free, and the interest is compounded (re-invested) to maximize potential growth.

 Once you reach 59 1/2 years old, you have a couple of options.
-You can cash out entirely and pay 20 percent tax on the investment income, or you can avoid paying taxes by rolling the 401(k) distribution into another retirement account like an IRA.
+You can cash out entirely and pay ordinary tax on the investment income, or you can avoid paying taxes by rolling the 401(k) distribution into another retirement account like an IRA.
 At some point, you will pay taxes to withdraw that money, but you won't right away.
 If you try to take money out of your 401(k) before you turn 59 1/2, the funds are taxed as regular income -- plus, you'll get hit with a 10 percent early withdrawal penalty.

 One way to tap the cash in your 401(k) is to take out a loan.
 Most 401(k) plans allow you to borrow up to 50 percent of your balance or $50,000 (the IRS maximum) at competitive interest rates.
 The loan has a fixed five-year term with payments deducted directly from your paycheck.
 Even better, 401(k) loans don't count as a taxable event as long as you pay them back on time [source: White].
 The chief drawback of a 401(k) loan is that the money you borrow could've been accruing interest for those five years.